rickbunker/emailAgent/EMAIL_INTERFACE_README.md

 # Email Interface Layer

-A powerful, unified interface for connecting to multiple email systems in the Email Agent project.
+A unified interface for connecting to multiple email systems in the Email Agent project.

 ## 🎯 **Overview**